 At the end of 2016, a surge in high-profile acquisitions lifted the annual total of global M&A to $3.6 trillion.
 But it’s uncertain if that trend will continue into 2017.

 Technology is expected to be an especially active industry for M&A deals, which could bode well for the restaurant industry overall, which is increasingly turning to advances like automation and self-serve kiosks.
 And then there are those chains facing poor growth prospects.
 For them, buying rivals, expanding into new territories (or, in some cases, being acquired themselves) might be the best route forward.

 Another advantage for those acquiring restaurant chains, rather than creating new ones, is that they achieve economies of scale and can therefore integrate the supply chain of the current business with the new one.
-M&A deals also help companies diversify and reduce risk.
+Restaurant mergers and acquisitions also help companies diversify and reduce risk.
 For instance, a company that only owns a pizza chain will be much riskier than, say, one that owns both a pizza chain and a burger chain.